How to Use Shiny Rubber Stamps and Maintain Them

 Most People Don’t Know How to Use Shiny Rubber Stamps

 One day, I received a client who was a head teacher in an upcountry government secondary school.
 He came with an old stamp and wanted to replace the inkpad.
-But when I looked at it, I discovered that not only did the stamp have a sunken inkpad, but also its mechanism was no longer functioning.
+But when I looked at it, I discovered that not only did the rubber stamp have a sunken inkpad, but also its mechanism was no longer functioning.
 It could not flip up to pick ink from the pad and down to make an impression on a document.
-So I advised this head teacher to instead buy a new stamp, which he did.
+So I advised this head teacher to buy a new stamp, which he did.

 How Should You Use Shiny Rubber Stamps?